Towards Faithful Model Explanation in NLP: A Survey: Explainability in NLP

 It should be noted that ``what is known'' does not imply ``what is used''.
-For example, even if the previous MT model does encode the linguistic knowledge about syntax trees, this does not mean that it has necessarily \textit{used} it in translation.
-Instead, it is possible that the model relies on spurious cues, i.e., still not ``doing the right thing''.
-In fact, researchers have found such evidence for some tasks \cite{ravichander_probing_2021}.
-This leads us to the ``why'' question.
+For example, even if an MT model \textit{encodes} knowledge about syntax trees, it does not necessarily \textit{use} it in translation.
+In fact, it has been shown that LMs do incidentally encode linguistic features even when they are irrelevant to the end task labels \cite{ravichander_probing_2021}.
+This leads us to the ``why'' question.\\

-(ii) The ``why'' type of work, by contrast, addresses the \textit{causal} question of what factors (input features, model weights, decision rules, etc.) have led the model $M$ to certain predictions $Y$.
-It does not assume that ``what is present'' equals ``what is used'', but tries to establish causality between possible factors and the prediction through various approaches.
-These approaches will be the focus of this survey, so we omit further discussion here.\\
+(ii) The ``why'' type of work addresses the \textit{causal} question of what factors (input features, model structures, decision rules, etc.) have led the model $M$ to certain predictions $Y$.
+This line of research aims to establish causality between these potential factors and the prediction through various approaches.
+These approaches will be the main focus of this survey, since there already exists a comprehensive review of studies on the ``what'' question \cite{belinkov_analysis_2019}.\\

-\minisection{Human.} This refers to the target audience of the explanation, which can include but is not limited to the model developers, fellow researchers, industry practitioners, or end-users.
+\minisection{Human.} This refers to the target audience of the explanation, which can include but is not limited to the model developers, fellow researchers, industry practitioners, or end users.
 Depending on the audience, the form and goal of the explanation can be entirely different.
 We will revisit this in Section~\ref{section:properties} - Target Audience.\\

-Instantiating the initial definition with the two clarified concepts, this survey will cover work on explainability in the following sense: \textbf{the extent to which \emph{why a model makes certain predictions} can be presented in understandable terms to \emph{some target audience}}.
+Instantiating the initial definition with the two clarified concepts, this survey will cover work on NLP explainability in the following sense: \textbf{the extent to which \emph{why a model makes certain predictions} can be presented in understandable terms to \emph{a certain type of target audience}}.

-\subsubsection{Why Is Explainability Important}
+\subsection{Why Is Explainability Important}